Bachelor's Degree in Computer Graphics Technology

 Associate Professor, Computer Graphics Technology

-Magesh Chandramouli is an Associate Professor of Computer Graphics Technology.
+Magesh Chandramouli is a Professor of Computer Graphics Technology.
 His research and teaching focus on computer graphics, 3D modeling, animation, and virtual reality.